ibmtjbot/tjbot/recipes/conversation/README.md

 > Note the `sudo` command.
 Root user access is required to run TJBot recipes.

+Watson conversation uses intents to label the purpose of a sentence.
+For example when you ask TJBot "Please introduce yourself", the intent is to make an introduction.
+You can add your own new intents, but for now, we have started you off with a few intents:

+- Introduction.
+You can say phrases such as "Watson, please introduce yourself", "Watson, who are you", and "Watson, can you introduce yourself"
+- Joke.
+You can ask "Watson, please tell me a joke" or "Watson, I would like to hear a joke".
+For a complete list, check the content of workspace-sample.json

+An **attention word** is used so TJBot knows you are talking to him.
+The default attention word is 'Watson', but you can change it in conversation.js as follows.
+Update the configuration file to change the robot name in tjConfig section:

+    // set up TJBot's configuration

+    exports.tjConfig = {
+        log: {   level: 'verbose'    },
+        robot: {   name: 'tee jay bot'  }
+    };

 # Watson Services
 - [Watson Assistant](https://www.ibm.com/watson/services/conversation/)
 - [Watson Text to Speech](https://www.ibm.com/watson/services/text-to-speech/)